Gorgeous (film)

-Gorgeous (玻璃樽 (bo1 lei4 zeon1); released in the Philippines as High Risk) is a 1999 Hong Kong action romantic comedy film written and directed by Vincent Kok who played Lo's assistant, and co-written and produced by Jackie Chan, who also starred in the film.
-The film co-stars Shu Qi, Tony Leung and Emil Chau.
+Gorgeous (玻璃樽 (bo1 lei4 zeon1); released in the Philippines as High Risk) is a 1999 Hong Kong action romantic comedy film directed by Vincent Kok, who played Lo's assistant, served as a writer with Lo Yiu-fai and Jackie Chan, who also stars and producer in the film.
+The film co-stars Shu Qi, Tony Leung, and Emil Chau.
 The film performed well at the Hong Kong box office.

 Plot

 Bu (Shu Qi) is a beautiful young girl from a small Taiwanese fishing village who discovers a romantic message in a bottle.
 She heads for Hong Kong to find its writer, only to learn that it was in fact written by Albert (Tony Leung Chiu-wai), a lonely gay man.
 She then meets a wealthy recycling company owner, C.N.
 (Jackie Chan).
 They fall in love with each other.
 The plot is soon thickened by the rivalry between Howie Lo (Emil Chau) and C.N., who are both businessmen who have known each other since their childhood days.

 In the English dubbed version, some of the dialogues are changed and a few scenes are edited out.
 These scenes included one at the airport where Sandra Ng's and Sam Lee's characters conned and robbed Long Yi (Richie Jen) who supposedly is engaged to Bu and another where Stephen Chow's policeman character came to investigate after C.N. fought off Howie Lo's masked goons and Albert's friends who on Bu's request pretended to be gangsters attacking her who in turn is pretending to be the reported missing girlfriend of a Taiwan gangster leader.